ShockSlayer/ccdocs/docs/Documentation.md

  - After meeting the Battle Tutor, Gen 1 TM Tutor, or the Event Tutor, the respective set of moves will become teachable from the PC.
  - When getting the Dex rated, Seen/Caught mon are re-evaluated
 	 * Will fix things like Stadium 2/external tools not setting the correct Dex seen/caught data.
+ - Residence PCs now ask which kind of PC you want to use.

 ### In-battle additions:
  - Unlockable wild battle DV display; which can be configured in the Options.